addrummond/mlm/firmware/Readme.md

 find that the TPS610981 gets into a weird state.
 If this happens, just remove the battery.
-It takes coin cells a little while to recover from being shorted, but after a few minutes, the coin cell's open circuit voltage should be back to normal (though it will no doubt be somewhat depleted).
+It takes coin cells a little while to recover from being shorted, but after a few minutes, the coin cell's open circuit voltage should be back to normal (though the cell will no doubt be somewhat the worse for wear).

 * It is necessary to do a `monitor reset` and `monitor halt` before loading new firmware, since otherwise things like counters and interrupts can get screwed